raspberrypilearning/getting-started-with-raspberry-pi-lesson/lesson-1/lesson.md

 	Note that students will not see any text when typing the password but assure them it is working.
 Why do they think this might be the case? *Hint: what might happen if someone was looking over their shoulder?*

-	Once logged in, explain to the students that they can give instructions to the Raspberry Pi using the **command line interface**.
+	If you are uisng the latest up to date software then you should boot straight to the desktop environment or **Graphical User Interface** If you are using older software then they will need to load the GUI by typing 'startx'.
+Once logged in, explain to the students that they can give instructions to the Raspberry Pi using the **command line interface** instead of the GUI.

-1. Load the graphical user interface by typing `startx`.

-	Explain to the students that they have now loaded the **Graphical User Interface** or GUI of the operating system.
-Ask them to identify any parts that they recognise such as the desktop, task bar, menu system, mouse pointer, icons, etc.
+1. Ask them to identify any parts that they recognise such as the desktop, task bar, menu system, mouse pointer, icons, etc. Ask students to load a `Terminal` window by clicking on **Menu**, **Accessories** and **Terminal**.
+This is what the **command line interface** looks like.
+Ask students to try different commands like `ls` to list files and directories and 'cd' to change between directories.

 1. As an extension task, ask students to compare a Raspberry Pi to a desktop computer.
 What are the similarities?
 What are the differences?
 In what situations could you use a Raspberry Pi instead of a desktop computer? (e.g. in a weather station)